chrisyue/php-m3u8/README.md

 $mediaPlaylist = $parser->parse(new TextStream($m3u8Content));

-// Now you can get some attributes or data easily
+// Now you can get some data from the playlist easily /**
-/**
  * @var ArrayObject
  */